Armenians in Turkey: Education

-Turkey's Armenian community faces educational problems due to the steadily decreasing number of students every school year and lack of funding.
-The number of Armenian schools decreases year by year.
-This number has fallen from 47 to 17 today with currently 3,000 Armenian students, down from 6,000 Armenian students in 1981.
+Turkey's Armenian community faces educational problems due to the steadily decreasing number of students every school year, the steadily decreasing number of Armenian schools, and a lack of funding.
+The number of Armenian schools has fallen from 47 in the 1920s to 17 in 2010, with 3,000 Armenian students in 2010, down from 6,000 Armenian students in 1981.
 Schools are kindergarten through 12th grade (K–12), kindergarten through 8th grade (K-8) or 9th grade through 12th (9–12).
 Ermeni İlköğretim Okulu means "Armenian primary+secondary school".
 Ermeni Lisesi means "Armenian high school".

 The Armenian schools apply the full Turkish curriculum in addition to Armenian subjects, mainly Armenian language, literature and religion.

 In September 2011, the Turkish government recognized the right of immigrant families from Armenia to send their children to schools of the Turkey's Armenian community.
-This move came as a result of lobbying of Deputy Patriarch Aram Ateşyan, according to whom there were some 1,000 children of Armenian immigrants in Turkey at that time.
+This move came as a result of lobbying of Deputy Patriarch Aram Ateşyan, according to whom there were some 1,000 children of Armenian immigrants in Turkey at that time (2011).
 However, as they are not Turkish citizens, at the end of the school term, they do not receive diplomas.